 Nathan:: You have to tell me, how do you say your surname?

 Nathan:: OK.
 So, tell us a little bit about yourself and give us the overview of what you do.

-Jake:: So my name's Jake Jorgovan and my overarching theme is that I help creatives realise their potential and grow their income.
+Jake:: So my name's Jake Jorgovan and my overarching theme is that I help creatives realize their potential and grow their income.
 I do that through working with creative companies by acting as their marketing director.
 I hop in and take the role of a freelance marketing director.
 The role spawned from years of working in web design, years as a videographer, doing copywriting and so many skills that evolved into this marketing director role.
 In addition to my main consulting I also run a blog at jake-jorgovan.com and on that blog I publish weekly, put a newsletter out there and am also building up a handful of products that are being promoted through the blog.

 I'm building up a lot of products and a consulting business as well.

 Nathan:: So this all came as a natural progression, all of these areas that you'd worked with over the years.
 Helping others to be more successful?

 Jake:: Ye, I came to the realization that over the years everything I was doing fit into this role of coaching and writing and putting a message out there.
 Helping other people came from learning all these skills, and also coaching other people and helping them start their businesses.
 All of that together just kind of formed into this crazy business that I have going right now.

 Nathan:: A lot of times, when we look at those who are successful we see all these products focused around the person.
 We automatically presume that this is the way it was always meant to be for them.
 We think it was part of a bigger plan.
 Was this always the way you planned on going, were you building something around yourself or was it a natural progression?
 How did your products and services begin life?

 Jake:: I have been an entrepreneur since I was very young.
 I actually started my first legitimate business when I was 19.
 I had a business partner in that and we started up a video production agency.
 It was really successful and we grew to a team of about 8 people…